Tiger767/Spiralflow/docs.md

 **Arguments**:

-- `input_histories`: List of input chat histories.
-- `internal_histories`: List of internal chat histories.
+- `histories`: Tuple of list of chat histories.

 **Returns**: